Red Deer Economic Region Workforce Insights

 Key Local Labour Market Insights

-• Total local employment is 41,760 in April 2025, it gained 460 jobs from March and increased by 20 jobs year-over-year.
+• Total local employment stands at 42,960 in August 2025, it expanded by 180 jobs from July and improved by 300 jobs year-over-year.

 Employment Trends